-Locke Lake "Below "- 2010 Primary Sampling Data
+Locke Lake "Below "- 2011 Primary Sampling Data

-Our 2010 sampling results show that the 'Below' site received a 5.6 FBI Score that reflects a "Fair" stream health rating.
+Our 2011 sampling results show that the 'Below' site received a 5.6 FBI Score that reflects a 'Fair' stream health rating.
+2536 invertebrates were identified Team 3's sample, by far the largest single sample identification in the history of this program.
+A large sample offers a higher degree of confidence and a more reliable data set.